- amandafrench.net - http://amandafrench.net -

 The History and Future of Academic Conferences (Specifically THATCamp), Athens, GA, March 2012.

-Aubade: The Soul and Body of a Library, Remarks made at the Digital Public Library of America plenary meeting, Washington, DC, October 2011.
+Aubade: The Soul and Body of a Library, Digital Public Library of America plenary meeting, Washington, DC, October 2011.

 Plied With Cheese No More: New Metaphors for the University in a Digital Future, The Digital and the Human(ities), symposium, Texas Institute for Literary and Textual Studies 2010-2011, University of Texas, Austin, TX, March 2011.

-Training Humanists in the Digital Age, panel, Knowledge Futures Spring 2010 Forum, Emory University, Atlanta, GA, April 2010.
+Panel remarks, Training Humanists in the Digital Age, Knowledge Futures Spring 2010 Forum, Emory University, Atlanta, GA, April 2010.

 Co-host of Digital Campus podcast, digitalcampus.tv, beginning with episode 61, October 17, 2010.

-Things My Computer Taught Me About Poems, special session proposal, Modern Language Association Annual Convention, Chicago, IL, January 2014.
+Millay and Her Books, Things My Computer Taught Me About Poems (panel organizer), special session, Modern Language Association Annual Convention, Chicago, IL, January 2014.

-“Electronic Infinite Jest,” Infinite Jest and the Internet, South by Southwest Interactive, Austin, TX, March 2011.
+Panel remarks, Infinite Jest and the Internet (panel organizer), South by Southwest Interactive, Austin, TX, March 2011.

 “Your Twitter Followers and Facebook Friends Won’t Read Your Peer-Reviewed Article If They Have to Pay For It, and Neither Will Strangers,” The Open Professoriat on the Social Web, special session, Modern Language Association Annual Convention, Los Angeles, CA, January 2011.

-Wosh, Peter and Amanda French, Out of the Classroom and into the Laboratory: Experimenting with Archives Education 3.0, panel, Archives*Records / DC 2010, Washington, DC, August 2010.
+Wosh, Peter and Amanda French, panel remarks, Out of the Classroom and into the Laboratory: Experimenting with Archives Education 3.0, Archives*Records / DC 2010, Washington, DC, August 2010.

 The Binary Hero, World One, and World Zero, Swarming Plato’s Cave: Rethinking Digital Fantasies, South by Southwest Interactive, Austin, TX, March 2010.